-American College of Obstetricians and Gynecologists (ACOG) recommends vaginal hysterectomy as the best technique with better outcomes and fewer complications that laparoscopic or abdominal hysterectomy.
+American College of Obstetricians and Gynecologists (ACOG) recommends vaginal hysterectomy as the best technique with better outcomes and fewer complications than laparoscopic or abdominal hysterectomy.

-Researchers at Brigham and Women’s Hospital publish a study showing the rate of hidden leiomyosarcoma to be 9-fold higher than previously thought.
+Researchers at Brigham and Women’s Hospital publish a study showing the rate of hidden leiomyosarcoma to be nine-fold higher than previously thought.

 Amy Reed has a hysterectomy with a morcellator.
 After, she finds out she has leiomyosarcoma.
 She and her husband Hooman Noorchashm launch a campaign against morcellators.